Soma (drink): Post-Vedic mentions

 The Maharishi Mahesh Yogi's Transcendental Meditation-Sidhi Program involves a notion of "soma", said to be based on the Rigveda.

 Candidates for the plant

-There has been much speculation as to the original Sauma plant.
-Candidates that have been suggested include honey, mushrooms, psychoactive and other herbal plants.
+There have been numerous proposals and arguments as to the original Sauma plant.
+The most likely candidate is ephedra, but other possibilities that have been suggested include fermented honey, psychoactive mushrooms, and other herbal plants.

+Likewise, since the late 18th century, when Abraham Hyacinthe Anquetil-Duperron and others made portions of the Avesta available to western scholars, several scholars have sought a representative botanical equivalent of the haoma as described in the texts and as used in living Zoroastrian practice.

+Psycho-active substances

+During the colonial British era scholarship, cannabis was proposed as the soma candidate by Jogesh Chandra Ray. and by B. L. Mukherjee (1921).